-Absolutely… Please won’t somebody please think about the wallet.
+Absolutely!
+Please won’t somebody please think about the wallet.
 Since lockdown began our shopping bill seems to have doubled.
 More of a variation of items for lunch so it’s not the same boring old ham sandwiches day in day out.
-But also with the girls being at home the extra snacks.
+But also with the girls being at home we have entered the territory of requiring extra snacks.

 I’m kind of looking forward to the end of lockdown and the girls can go back to school.
 When we can get back to normal with the shopping rather than like a scared child opening a cupboard in fear of a monster jumping out at you.
 The monster in this instance is an avalanche of crisps or biscuits.